jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/keys.md

 Frontend scoped keys can be declared in global or IngressClass related ConfigMaps as default values, or in any Ingress resource for a more granular configuration.
 They can conflict since they can be configured via Ingress resource.

-When a frontend scoped key is used as an annotation, they should always be configured along with both `http-port` and `https-port`, and those ports should have a distinct value from the global one, otherwise the global and frontend scoped configurations will conflict.
+When a frontend scoped key is used as an annotation, they should always be configured along with both `http-port` and `https-port`, and those ports should have a distinct value from the global one; otherwise, the global and frontend scoped configurations will conflict.

 ### Host